 Compost bins can come in all shapes and sizes and by the time you're done reading this guide you just might have enough information to come up with some kind of worm farming bin of your own.

-Although, I'm sure by now your squirming to get started, but you might want to consider a few options first so you'll know what best fits your needs.
+Although, I'm sure by now you're squirming to get started.
+You might want to consider a few options first so you'll know what best fits your needs.

 It's always been said, that as easy as it is to start worm bins, these small scale bins are actually the hardest.

 In the event that there's some kind of imbalance there is little room for the worms to go.
 The compost bins like the DIY worm bin made out of plastic, (although cheap) make your worms just a little harder to take care of than a pet rock.

 With that being said, I want to go over some basics that are important for all worm composting bins.